5 Ways To Study for the MCAT Using Your Smartphone

 I have met many students who are able to conquer the science sections of the MCAT, yet struggle to handle the Critical Reading and Analysis Section (CARS).
 In order to feel more confident in this section, I would recommend reading as much as you can.
 You don’t necessarily need to spend your time reading academic journals and papers.
 The key is to simply read – read a bunch!
 Even if Twilight is your cup of tea, go for it!
 You can download all sorts of books onto your smartphone using the Kindle app or various other book platforms.
 You can even try purchasing a physical Kindle if you want too!

-5. Peruse Online MCAT Forums.
+5. Utilize Online MCAT Forums

 There are so many pre-meds out there just like you that are going through the same things as you.
 They can be one of your greatest assets as you work through your MCAT prep and medical school applications.
 For instance, as I was studying for the MCAT, I found great value in this SDN forum where 509+ MCAT scorers share their MCAT score as well as how they studied to achieve it.
 Along with SDN, Reddit also has a strong and active MCAT forum.
 Both of these forums can easily be accessed and used from your smartphone, providing you with helpful information as you continue along your pre-med journey.
 You can even join our FREE MCAT Facebook Study Group!